nevendyulgerov/documents/architecture.md

 ## Widgets

 Widgets define widget-related functionality.
-A widget typically contains a sass file, defining its styles and a javascript file, defining its functionality
+A widget typically contains a sass file, defining its styles and a javascript file, defining its functionality.